claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Traffic Direction**: Unidirectional

 ##### GWLB Endpoint
-Powered by PrivateLink allows you to distribute traffic  to a fleet ofnetwork virtual appliances
+A Gateway Load Balancer endpoint is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC.
 - **Use Case**: Route traffic to third-party virtual appliances like firewalls in another VPC.
 - **Supported Services**: Third-party virtual applications
 - **Pricing**: